Joe, Jim

 New Zealand's "Lost" TV Shows?

-A visitor to the site asked how rare the material in his collection of old beta tapes might be, which got me wondering about the topic of "lost" TV shows.
+A visitor to the site asked how rare the material in his collection of old beta tapes might be; sadly the answer is that any home recordings of local tv shows from back when domestic beta recorders were available - 1975 to around 2002 - might be very rare indeed.

 Subject: RE: BBC Treasure Hunt